ocsigen/quickstart-guide/202409-fun-ocaml.md

 > The server will just display the message in its console

 Hints:
-* This time, we won't submit the form to a new service, but use a RPC
+* This time, we won't submit the form to a new service, but use a RPC.
+Use regular Tyxml `input` fields instead of the `Form` module.
 * Take example either on the [onclick]{} example above or use [Lwt_js_events]{}.